 The articles draw from the proceedings of the National Academy of Medicine Vital Directions for Health and Health Care symposium in the Research Triangle in 2019.

 This issue of the NCMJ covers youth behavioral health in North Carolina, from the concerning rise in youth suicides, to inequities in diagnosis, to the impact of social media use on the developing mind.

 This issue of the NCMJ covers the state of perinatal health in North Carolina, from levels of perinatal health, to barriers to quality care, to treatment for perinatal substance use disorders.

 This issue of the North Carolina Medical Journal examines the challenges and opportunities in providing health care to our state’s justice-involved population.

 This issue of the NCMJ provides the history and context to help readers understand the shift to Medicaid managed care in North Carolina.

-This issue of the NCMJ addresses the ramifications and opportunities of upcoming changes in health care delivery and payment models for the health care workforce in North Carolina.
+This issue of the NCMJ covers the promise and perils of technology in the health care industry in North Carolina.